 Do not confuse rhythm with repetition or pattern.
 They can work harmoniously together, but they are separate ideas.
 Rhythm is when you can expect various elements, but they are not uniform or repeated.
 Instead, they are varied.
 Rhythm is most often used in design to create a flow or movement in a composition.
 Take this pattern for example!
 It is called Ahoy and was designed by Lorena Disseny.
 It uses several sea motifs such are the octopus and the whale.

 The best way to describe rhythm is to dissect it in composition.
 As you can see in this example, there is a certain rhythm.
-This is a diamond icon wallpaper which can be integrated into all sorts of creative projects, even interior design ones, why not!
+This is a diamond icon wallpaper that can be integrated into all sorts of creative projects, even interior design ones, why not!

 This is a retro pattern designed by Gustavo Pergoli.
 It looks elegant and the colors are well chosen.
 The artist used birds and flowers in this pattern design and didn’t exaggerate with black details, making this pattern look really great.
 There are many ways to create an emphasis in a piece, and many times you can combine these ideas to make a piece of a composition stand out more.
 See how this pattern was created, for example.